fanout/ruby-gripcontrol/README.md

 server.start
 ```

-Parse a GRIP URI to extract the URI, ISS, and key values:
+Parse a GRIP URI to extract the URI, ISS, and key values.
+The values will be returned in a hash containing 'control_uri', 'control_iss', and 'key' keys.

 ```Ruby
 config = GripControl.parse_grip_uri(